RuttalaHarish/RuttalaHarish/README.md

   </a>

 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy turning messy data into clear insights and building small ML projects for fun.
+- ⚡ Fun fact: I enjoy exploring datasets and discovering interesting patterns hidden in them.
 - 💡 Open to internships, collaborations, and project ideas in ML & Data Science.

 ---